7 March 2023 Trench Grilles

 However, trench heating systems are not just limited to larger spaces.
 With smaller spaces there is also the option of the Micro Canal.
 This is simply a smaller and shallower unit that is only 60mm deep and 140mm wide.
 With its exceptionally quiet fans and low profile grilles, it works to give you the benefit of the strong heat source without having to dig as deep a trench as you would with the standard trench heating system.

-The size of the trench will also change the output of this particular type of heating system.
-It determines the amount of heat expected to be generated.
-The width and depth of the trench determines the size of the heating element that it contains, as well as the amount of cooler air that can be drawn in through the grilles, warmed and then naturally convected back out into the room.
-Greater airflow and heat can be achieved with the installation of a simple and subtle fan system within the trench.
+The trench’s size plays a pivotal role in determining the output of this specific heating system.
+It directly influences heat production.
+The trench’s width and depth dictate the heating element’s size, as well as the amount of cool air that can be drawn through the grilles, warmed, and then naturally convected back into the room.
+For even greater airflow and heat output, a straightforward and unobtrusive fan system can be integrated within the trench.

 You will need to decide on whether to make your trench heating system water or electrical based, as well as the size of the trench and unit.
 Most trench heating systems tend to operate in a similar way, so the internal workings do not differ too much.